yktoo/yktoo.com/content/blog/posts/0223/index.en.md

 This block of toy-like houses is built right above the water surface:
 {{< imgfig "https://2.bp.blogspot.com/-SoP5ALHplJY/U_uLJnkcC3I/AAAAAAAAfIk/h5rtZGSzzZQ/s1600/dsc06406.picasaweb.jpg" >}}

 In the medieval times the border of the Roman Empire lay here.
-This is reflected, for example, in the name of the {{< fl "Houten Castellum" >}} {{< intref "0221" "train station" >}}.
+This is reflected, for example, in the name of the {{< fl "Houten Castellum" >}} {{< a "0221" "train station" >}}.
 All the streets in this neighbourhood have Italian names:
 {{< imgfig "https://1.bp.blogspot.com/-qxGHQtBW4Fg/U_uLPgLMWPI/AAAAAAAAfEM/HwrDsdY2jYg/s1600/dsc06421.picasaweb.jpg" >}}

 {{< fl "Piazza" >}} means "square" in Italian.